silversquirl/assetpack/README.md

 `assetpack` is currently very simple and somewhat limited.
 In future, I'd like to support some additional features:

+- Filename filtering, eg. ignore files with specific extensions, or those in `.gitignore`.
+  A sensible default would be to check the containing package's `paths` field in its `build.zig.zon`.

 - Modifying files before they enter the asset index.
 For example running a shader compiler or an image converters.
 This would make it much easier to move an entire game development asset pipeline